Traveling With Children

 Are you looking for fun things to do on a plane to entertain your children?
-Travelling with children on a plane can be the worst part of any family holiday.
+Traveling with children on a plane can be the worst part of any family holiday.
 A long flight for little ones is often boring, with boredom becoming restlessness.
 As the saying goes, "An idle mind is the devil’s playground."

 Parents spend countless hours trying to entertain their children.
-Surveys report that the most annoying part of any flight is noisy and disruptive children; not to mention crying babies.
-Anyone with children however will know how hard and embarrassing it is when your little one just won't sit still (or keep quiet).
+Surveys report that the most annoying part of any flight is noisy and disruptive children, not to mention crying babies.
+Anyone with children will know how hard and embarrassing it is when your little one just won't sit still (or keep quiet).

 If you are planning a family holiday and looking for some fun things to do on a plane, here are 20 activities for children that should keep them entertained over and over.
-These activities will help keep them out of trouble and hopefully stop them disturbing other passengers who are not happy when their seat is repeatedly kicked or those who are not interested in your child's quirky face-pulling antics.
+These activities will help keep them out of trouble and hopefully stop them from disturbing other passengers who are not happy when their seat is repeatedly kicked or those who are not interested in your child's quirky face-pulling antics.

 If you have a fear of flying yourself, keeping your mind off the flight works wonders.
 Maybe you will enjoy these activities too.